systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/02-pages-and-workspace.md

 # Pages & Workspace

-TokenScript uses a multi-page system to organize your tokens into sets.
+Systematically uses a multi-page system to organize your tokens into sets.
 This guide will teach you how to organize your design tokens across multiple token sets.

 ## Understanding Pages

 Think of pages as token sets or groups.
 Each page:
 - Has its own name (like "Colors", "Spacing", "Typography")
-- Contains its own TokenScript code
+- Contains its own TokenScript DSL code
 - Can reference tokens from other pages
 - Is saved independently